manjurulcis/react-quiz/README.md

 # How to run manually
 To run the services manually and seprately you need to run your own mysql server and change db credentials in the `server/request.js` file.
 We will move this to .env later
-In the client folder react native app contaone.
-First we have to navigate to Frontend folder and run the below commands
+In the client folder react native app contains.
+First we have to navigate to client folder.
+In the root folder of the repo you can run the below commands to run the app.
 - `cd client && yarn install` or `cd client && npm install`
 - `npm start`

-To Run backend nodejs app navigate to backend folder
+To Run backend nodejs app navigate to backend folder.
+In the root folder you can the below command.
 - `cd server && npm install`
 - `node request.js`